\\\ Dog Walks Kent

 Dymchurch Beach has grown into a sizeable village with seasonal holiday traffic and local camping and nearby caravanning park.
 It also provides visitors with cafes, restaurants and gift shops.

 These newly built flood defences now offer the opportunity to walk the length of the four mile promenade by the beach.
 There are steps down to walk onto the beach.
-High tide sees the sea reaching these defences, so it’s important to check tide times before journeying, especially if you want to spend a few hours on the beach, and pick times to dog walk about 2 hours after the high tide, this allows the sea to be retreating and start exposing shingle and sand which starts drying out.
+High tide sees the sea reaching these defences, so it’s important to check tide times before making a special journey, especially if you want to spend a few hours on the beach, and pick times to dog walk about 2 hours after the high tide, this allows the sea to be retreating and start exposing shingle and sand which starts drying out.

 Dogs are restricted usually from 1 May to 30 September on the beach, between Sycamore Gardens and The Martello Car Park.